Tushar2209025/DRUG_INTERACTION/README.md

 - Add scrollbars and filter options
 - CSV file parsing and error handling

+  ** implementation of interaction logic is done **graph based network visualization is done and above future implementation is also done

 **How to Run
 1. Clone the repository
 2. Open `main.py` in your IDE
 3. Run the script using Python 3
+4. dataset also given in main as a csv file